-Cluster analysis is a set of techniques or methods which were used to classify objects, cases, figures into relative groups.
+Cluster analysis is a set of techniques or methods which are used to classify objects, cases, figures into relative groups.
 These related groups are further classified as clusters.
 Cluster analysis is also known by the name of numerical taxonomy or classification analysis.
 In cluster analysis, there is no information directly related to groups or clusters.
 It is used for various purposes in marketing products to specific targets.

 Why Do We Need Cluster Analysis

-Cluster analysis can be used to identify homogeneous groups of potential customers/buyers.
-Based on the previous purchase history of the product.
+Cluster analysis can be used to identify homogeneous groups of potential customers/buyers based on the previous purchase history of the product.
 Cluster analysis basically involves formulating one problem, selecting its approach and selecting a clustering algorithm.
 After deciding the number of clusters or groups, you can look at the final data which is beneficial for marketing or business purposes.

 Algorithms in Cluster Analysis